 Learn how to maximize your retirement savings and passive investment returns by looking at the expense ratio (fees) of your ETFs and mutual funds.

-- You are paying someone, likely way too much, to give you returns that are sub-standard.
+- You are paying someone (or a company), likely way too much, to give you returns that are sub-standard.

 - A 2% difference in fees could cost you half your retirement over 30 years.
-Even 0.5% could cost you about 25% of your retirement over a long period of time.
+Even a 0.5% higher fee could cost you about 25% of your retirement over a long period of time.

-- There is an easy option to invest on your own, costing about 0.04%.
-Compare that to other “low-cost” options which are about 0.7% to 1%.
+- There is an easy option to invest on your own, costing about 0.04% per year.
+Compare that to 0.7% to 1%, which are also touted as low cost, and you are paying more than 20x as much for the exact same product, year after year.
 That’s a huge difference and could equate to hundreds of thousands of dollars in lost profits over your lifetime!
 See the examples below.